Involve: Moments In Time Quilt Project

 Moments like these show the magic of creativity, it brings people together, sparks conversations, and helps us reconnect with our own memories.

-For Patsy, the quilt was a chance to shine and feel a sense of belonging.
+For Patsy, the quilt was a chance for others to shine and feel a sense of belonging.
 “Supporting this vision and helping it grow feels like the beginning of something very special for the community.”

 For Therese, it was a reminder of why creativity matters.
 “Creativity opens doors for people to connect, it’s not just about making something beautiful, it’s about making people feel they belong.”